 - Try snowshoeing.

 - Get some skateboards, helmets, and look for a covered school area.
 Go skateboarding.
 Do not take skateboards out in the wet because you’ll wreak the bearings.
 For obvious reasons skating in the snow is out – this is why you should look for a covered school area.
 Kids are out of school for winter break and your board is protected from wetness.
-Learn where to get a low-income skateboard.

 - Hit the beach.
 Winter beaches rock because the ocean looks dark, wild, and amazing and sounds crazy cool.
 As an added benefit the sand will be wet, packed down, and not blowing in your eyes.